 As long as the pressure booster system is in operation, the pumps are started and stopped as a function of demand (standard setting).
 In this way it is ensured that the individual pumps operate only in line with actual demand.
 The use of variable speed pumps reduces wear as well as the frequency of pump starts in parallel operation.

 If a duty pump fails, the next pump is started up immediately.
 A fault is output, which can be reported via volt-free contacts (e.g. to the control station).

-If the demand drops towards 0, the pressure booster system slowly runs down to the stop point.
+If the demand drops towards 0, the pressure booster system slowly runs down to the stop point and stops.

 As standard, one of the pumps is on stand-by.
 The control unit defines each of the pumps as stand-by pump in alternation.
 This prevents stagnation of water in any of the pumps.
-Via a parameter in the control unit the stand-by pump function can be disabled in order to operate the system without stand-by function.

-The pressure booster system is designed with integrated electronic dry running protection.
-A digital lack-of-water display can be connected at the corresponding contacts.
+The pressure booster system is designed with dry running protection.